-W.x.1 Description
+6.x.1 Description

 A wearable health monitoring device (e.g., a smartwatch or fitness band) collects biometric data, such as heart rate, oxygen saturation, and body temperature.
 The device needs to analyse this data and provide real-time health insights.
 This analysis may be based on an AI model personalized for the user, which is tailored to the user's medical history and current activity level.

-W.x.2 Pre-conditions
+6.x.2 Pre-conditions

 A user possesses a health monitoring device (UE) capable of collecting real-time biometric data, e.g., hear rate, oxygen saturation, body temperature, etc. The device is also capable of communicating with the 6G network.

-W.x.3 Service Flows
+6.x.3 Service Flows